Magnetic resonance research has substantiated that homeopathic remedies are not plain humbug.

 You may want to read through the present article collection too, to get some updated views along with other topics you may find interesting.

-Burr, Harold Saxon.
+Burr, Harold Saxton.
 Blueprint for Immortality: The Electric Patterns of Life.
 London: Neville Spearman, 1972.

 Rae, Malcolm.
 "Homoeopathy up to Date."
 Journal of the Research Society for Natural Therapeutics.
 Spring 1977.